Malbone Street wreck: Tunnel layout

 The single-track tunnel in which the wreck occurred had been opened only weeks before the accident.
 It consisted of a sharp curve designed to take Coney Island-bound trains of the Brighton Beach Line around a new underground mainline, which was under construction.
 Previously, trains entered Prospect Park southbound through the original tunnel, which provided a straighter, more direct route.
 Trains going northbound continued to come out of Prospect Park using the original track and straighter tunnel, still in use.
 Shortly following the crash, engineers were sent to investigate whether the curved tunnel may have been of faulty construction.

 Train coupling

 The train consisted of three motor cars and two trailer cars.
 The motor cars were about twice as heavy as the trailer cars, and the trailers were more top-heavy, especially with a passenger load.
 Standard procedure was to avoid coupling two trailer cars together by having a single trailer between two motor cars.
 The heavier motor cars provided stability for the lighter trailers.
-In the train that derailed, two trailers were coupled together, and it was these two cars, in order numbers 80 and 100, that sustained the bulk of the damage, both to the cars and to the passengers.
+In the train that derailed, two trailers were coupled together, sandwiched between motor cars on either end of the train.
+The trailer cars – numbered 80 and 100 – sustained the bulk of the damage and fatalities, while the two motor cars at the rear of the train did not derail.